EarthPoem Archives

 When we look at the whole system of the Biosphere, we have choices about how we see it:

-• we can see it as a horrible tragedy, a slaughterhouse, or
+• we can choose to see it as a horrible tragedy, a slaughterhouse, or

-• we can see it as a system of energy sharing which is essentially cooperative.
+• we can choose to see it as a system of energy sharing which is essentially cooperative.

 All life on Earth survives by feeding on other lives and their leftovers.
 We live by eating each other.
 That is the way things are.
 What is good for the health of the system is not necessarily good for individual lives within that system.